-Marshall's views have been critiqued as ineffectual in identifying the inability of the social state to produce equality.
-95 Mazza for instance, argues that the social state will inadvertently lead to the entrenchment of the same inequalities whose elimination Marshall set out for.
-96 Marshall's views have also been reproved for failing to take cognisance of the dependency that social rights have on the market system and the subordination of these rights to the economic system.
-97 Critics of Marshall's approach underscore the primacy of economic and social transformation for the successful implementation of social rights.
-Their view is central to Lefebvre's formulation of the right to the city which as discussed above is centrally organised around reformation of the market and reorientation of the means of production.
+Marshall's views have been critiqued as ineffectual in identifying the inability of the social state to produce equality.95 Mazza for instance, argues that the social state will inadvertently lead to the entrenchment of the same inequalities whose elimination Marshall set out for.96 Marshall's views have also been reproved for failing to take cognisance of the dependency that social rights have on the market system and the subordination of these rights to the economic system.97 Critics of Marshall's approach underscore the primacy of economic and social transformation for the successful implementation of social rights.
+Their view is central to Lefebvre's formulation of the market and reorientation of the means of production.